UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 - #### **Explanation of model choice, including limitations and benefits:**

 	- To perform our machine learning predictions we used SVM,  EasyEnsemble, Neural Networks and Random Forest Classifier (RFC).
-Out of all these algorithms, RFC was able to give the predictions with most accuracy .
+Out of all these algorithms, RFC was able to give the predictions with most accuracy of **92%**.

 	![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/rfc_food.png)